For Administrators - DPSAC Process Overview

 Information Regarding Alternative Login Token (ALT) Cards

-For physical access to the NIH campus in situations like this, the individual's AO can put in a request to our Access Control group to program the individual's FDA PIV card or other agency PIV card for physical access through NIH gates and doors.
+If an individual requires physical access to the NIH campus, the individual's Administrative Officer (AO) should submit a request to the NIH Division of Physical Security Management (DPSM) Access Control group to program the individuals’ Agency PIV card for physical access to NIH campus gates and doors.